ecole5/demo2/README.md

 Here an ActiveState runtime, and our project files have already been checked out.
 Notice that the activestate.yaml point to this project https://platform.activestate.com/ActiveStateSE/tensorflow-ml-demo.

+**Talk about reproducible runtime envrionemnts and integrating into SDLC **

 ## 4. Start your virtual enviornment
 1. Inside the tensorflow-ml-demo directory, run the ```state shell``` command.
 2. Run ```python``` to start an interactive session with the Python interpreter.
 3. Exit the interactive session and the virtual env (ctrl+c)

 ## 5. Explore the data using jupyter notebook.
+**Talk about making the experiments reproducible by bundling the ide **

 1. Go to the data_explore directory ```cd data_explore```
 2. Start the jupyter notebook with the ActiveState runtime using ```state exec jupyter -- notebook --ip 0.0.0.0 --no-browser --allow-root```
 3. Copy the address of the jupyter server and navigate to it in a local browser.
 For example http://127.0.0.1:8888/?token=449902b48ae7b665b9f682d2c4185a9e169f26a4f3c6169d